mitmedialab/AI-Generated-Virtual-Instructors/README.md

 _Note: Asterisk (\*) indicates score is significantly different (at p < .05) than the control group.
 Double asterisk (\*\*) indicates score is significantly different (at p < .01) than the control group._

 Table 1.2: Mean quiz scores with standard deviation (S.d) for the Degree of Admiration (Adm) groups of the experimental group and control.
+Since significance are found with a One-way ANOVA test, P-values are calculated with a Tukey post-hoc test.

 <table>
   <colgroup>